Netcentric/accesscontroltool/README.md

 Access Control Tool for Adobe Experience Manager
 ================================================

-The Access Control Tool for Adobe AEM (ACTool) is a tool that simplifies the specification and deployment of complex Access Control Lists in Adobe AEM.
+The Access Control Tool for Adobe Experience Manager (ACTool) is a tool that simplifies the specification and deployment of complex Access Control Lists in AEM.

 # Prerequisites

 Building the ACTool reuires Java 7 and Maven 3.2.

-Installing ACTool requires Adobe AEM 6.0.
+Installing ACTool requires AEM 6.0.

 # Installation